Frequently Asked Questions

 2. Will I ever have to travel to Duquesne?

 Yes.
-DNP students are required to be on campus twice: one week in May immediately following admission; and at the completion of the program.
-During the initial residency, usually the second or third week of May, students begin the introductory course, Introduction to Doctoral Study.
-Additionally, students will meet with faculty mentors, attend lectures by visiting professors, and participate in seminars for required courses.
-During the second residency, students present their capstone projects and are encouraged to participate in the May Commencement.
+DNP students are required to be on campus for one week in May immediately following admission.
+During this visit, usually the second or third week of May, students will meet with their faculty mentors and student advisor, attend lectures by guest speakers, and participate in classes for required courses.
+Students are encouraged to participate in the May Commencement.

 3. Does Duquesne consider applicants whose master’s degree is not in nursing?